“When I let go of who I am I become who I might be.”

 Stage 2 Releasing Societal Norms and Values

-In my travels to over 37 countries I have found a beautiful variety of cultures and people.
+In my travels, to over 37 countries I have found a beautiful variety of cultures and people.
 In one Qigong training I conducted in Thailand we had over 27 different nationalities present.
 Variety is the spice of life.
-Each different culture I have found extremely different norms and values.
+In each different culture, I have found extremely different norms and values.
 I have found that each believes in their way and that is the way.
 Any way that deviates is either strange, not good or at worst evil.

 I am not saying any one society is right or wrong, but in order to go deep into this Taoist practice, we must release our societal norms and values, recognizing they are only a program which we chose to accept.